iamcal.com

 Tim Fletcher has translated the function to ruby and python: http://tfletcher.com/lib/.

-A full rolled-up version of the RFC 2882 regexp can be seen here.
+A fullly unpacked version of the underlying regular expression can be seen here.
+It's huge.